 Steel imports had the desired affect falling from 32 to 21 million tonnes by the end of the term.
 This was offset, however, by increases in construction-based materials.
 Cement and gypsum have done particular well.
 Maybe it was needed to build Trump’s wall?
 Whatever the reason, it’s a quantity increase that cannot be ignored.
 During 2019, there was an increase of almost 20 million tonnes.

 Overall, you can see the reverse intended action happened and imports rose under Trump.
 Sadly, Covid affected the data. Τhe pandemic contributed significantly to the reductions in imports in 2020.
 Fertilisers, for example, took a big hit as biofuel demand dropped creating a surplus of corn.

 Up to 2019 bulker imports in the US grew 30% or 10% per year.
-While total dry cargo grew by 9% or 3% per year over Trump’s first 3 years.
+While there was growth of 9% or 3% per year for bulker performance during Trump years, in particular the first 3.
 This is incredible considering all the tariffs Trump put in place.
 His intention was to encourage US traders to move production back home, due to expensive imported cargoes.
 And in some fields, there were measurable changes, like the steel industry.
 However, now with all the data we can look at the total impact.

 There are other groups of commodities though, that were not impacted as much by the tariffs.
 Why was this?
 Many US companies do not have alternative importers.
 Thus, they were forced to bear the brunt of the tariffs, dampening their profit margins and laying off staff.

 In terms of exports, the picture was fairly flat.
 Total Exports only really peaked in 2018 due to India’s appetite for coal, otherwise the graph would have been flatter.
 The main message the above diagram shows is one of underperformance.
 However, the flat numbers mask the difficulty exporters had finding alternative markets.